robocomp/dsr-graph/README.md

 - There is a singular node in G named, "world", that representes the origin o the current reference frame for the robot.
 This node is the root of a kinematic tree       linked by RT edges.
 This tree is embedded in G and represent the set of physical elements believed to exist in the world.
 This tree is called _innermodel_ and can be automatically drawn in 3D using OpenSceneGraph and in 2D using Qt.
 Both representation are included in the UI off all generated agents.
 - An agent generated with _robocompdsl_ includes the object _G_ that can be accessed using its public API

+  ### Installation
+  To install the software in Ubuntu 18.04, install RoboComp first.
+The follow the instruccions to clone and install this repository under the ~/robocomp/components folder.

+  ### Running
+  To start the basic configuration for this use case:

+  0. Execute rcnode in a free terminal to initiate ZeroC Ice pub/sub broker.
+  1. Execute ViriatoPyrep (Python3) You should have installed first CoppeliaRobotics simulator.
+Then follow the instructions in ViriatoPyrep's README.md
+  2. Compile and run idserver
+  3. Compile and run viriatoDSR

+  If you have a JoyStick, you can clone robocomp-robolab under ~/robocomp/components and go to components/hardware/external_control/joystickPub.
+Compile the component and run it.
+You'll see the robot moving in the simulator.
+You can change the name and ranges of axes in the configuration file.
+## Create a new agent to interact with the running CORTEX instance.